-Until ATAC-seq release, limited research had been performed to investigate differences in chromatin accessibility, and mainly using cell lines (Degner2012).
-The availability to study chromatin accessibility in clinical samples has required the definition of a consensus master list of accessible regions for which no accepted method has been agreed.
-In this project, a master list containing all the peaks identified in at least 30% of the samples included in analysis has been chosen.
-This represents an unbiased approach to include peaks that can vary across individuals (regardless group) but still be differentially accessible across conditions.
-Other publications have preferred building condition-specific master list or simply include all the significant peaks called in all the analysed samples (Alasoo2018; Turner2018).
+Until ATAC-seq release, limited research had been performed to investigate differences in chromatin accessibility, and mainly used data from cell lines (Degner2012).
+Studying chromatin accessibility in clinical samples first requires the definition of a consensus master list of accessible regions, for which no accepted method has been agreed.
+In this work, a master list containing all the peaks identified in at least 30% of the samples included in analysis has been chosen.
+This represents an unbiased approach to include peaks that can vary across individuals (regardless of biological subgroup) but still be differentially accessible across conditions.
+Other publications have preferred building condition-specific master lists, or simply include all the significant peaks called in all the analysed samples (Alasoo2018; Turner2018).

 When used for differential analysis, an additional filtering step to account

-for high read counts at peaks that were absent in some of the samples (background counts) has been implemented.
-In terms of the algorithm to perform normalisation and differential chromatin accessibility analysis, no consensus has been reached.
+for high read counts in peaks that were absent in some of the samples (background counts) has been implemented.
+In terms of the algorithm to perform normalisation and differential chromatin accessibility analysis, no consensus has been reached in the literature.
 The majority of the studies reviewed at the time of implementing differential analysis were peak-based and relied on RNA-seq or microarray algorithms such as EdgeR, limma or DESEq2 (Table 1.1).
-The analysis here performed, revealed DESeq2 as a more stringent method compared to quantile normalisation& limma voom.
+The analysis here performed, revealed DESeq2 as a more stringent method compared to quantile normalization & limma voom.
 Limma has been reported to be affected by low quality samples and that may also explain the increase in differential hits observed when compared to DESEq2 (Alasoo2018).
 For both methods, the implementation of the additional filtering cut-off to control for high number of background reads has shown a reduction in the number of significant

 differentially accessible regions.
-Given the difficulties of obtaining large number of high quality samples in a clinical setting, DEseq2 in combination with the additional filtering step to control to some extent for potential false positive appeared as an appropriately stringent method at the time of this project.
-As specific R packages for ATAC analysis are developed, further comparison of the outputs will be of interest in future work.
+Given the difficulties of obtaining large number of high quality samples in a clinical setting, DEseq2 in combination with the additional filtering step to control to some extent for potential false positive was chosen as an appropriately stringent method at the time of this study.
+As specific tools for ATAC analysis are developed, further comparison of the outputs will be of interest in future work.

 Studying the chromatin landscape from psoriasis biopsies

-Up to date, only RNA-seq studies have been performed in KCs from psoriasis skin biopsies.
+At the time of writing, only RNA-seq studies have been performed in KCs from psoriasis skin biopsies.
 The relevance of KCs in psoriasis pathophysiology and the ability to sample the tissue represented a great opportunity to investigate the chromatin accessibility landscape at the main site of inflammation using ATAC.
 Three different ATAC protocols (ATAC 1, ATAC2 and Fast-ATAC) performed very poorly in KCs isolated from skin biopsies and also in cultured NHEKs.
-The fact that similar results were obtained in KCs isolated through different systems as well as in NHEKS indicated the main reason for the lack of performance of these protocols be intrinsic to the cell type and not to be driven by compromising the viability upon the system used to isolate the cells.
-As they differentiate, KCs synthesis an insoluble protein structure that progressively replaces the plasma membrane, which may have been impairing appropriate cell permeabilisation and efficient transposition reaction.
-Interestingly, Bao’s protocol, using increased Tn5 concentration to perform appropriately in NHEKS did not appear to improve ATAC quality libraries in my data.
+The fact that similar results were obtained in KCs isolated through different systems as well as in NHEKS indicated that the main reason for the poor performance of these protocols was intrinsic to the cell type, and not driven by compromising cell viability through the system used to isolate the cells.
+As they differentiate, KCs synthesise an insoluble protein structure that progressively replaces the plasma membrane, which may have been impairing appropriate cell permeabilisation and efficient transposition.
+Interestingly, Bao’s protocol using increased Tn5 concentration to perform appropriately in NHEKS did not appear to improve ATAC quality libraries in my data.
 Similarly, the additional optimisation of the Fast-ATAC protocol modifying the concentration of detergent and Tn5 also failed to improve the quality of the data.